redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds.md

     <p>F5TEST-studentX-node1</p>

-As the final step in this section, let's remove node2 from F5 so that we can use it for the exercises in Section 5.
-To do this, please use the F5 web interface, go to the Local Traffic -> Nodes menu, and choose node2 and hit the Delete button.
+As the final step in this section, let’s remove node2 from F5 so that we can use it for the exercises in Section 5.
+To do this, please use the F5 web interface:
+1. Go to Local Traffic → Pools → Members
+2. Click on node2, then [Remove]
+3. Local Traffic → Nodes
+4. Click on node2, then [Delete].
+Confirm Delete

 # Section 4 : Users, Inventories, Credentials, Projects